How Long Does It Take to Find a Job After Graduation? (Realistic Timeline)

 • Get your resume reviewed by career services or a professional in your field

-• Check for ATS optimization (keywords, formatting)
+• Check for ATS optimization (mirror keywords from job descriptions exactly)

 • Consider whether your degree/experience matches your target roles